coverclock/com-diag-hazer/README.md

 subsequent log messages will go to the system log and not the error log file.
 This can seem a little mysterious.

+(In the following examples, I use a script called "peruse", which in turn uses a Diminuto script called "headless".
+I also make use of the SIGHUP capability of gpstool using a script called "hups" which sends a HUP (hangup) signal to any running instance of gpstool everytime you hit the RETURN (ENTER) key.
+You can read more about these scripts in the section on headless operation below.)

 ### Router

 The Tumbleweed router, which is on my LAN, must have a static IP address